prudentj/labs-guides/docs/topics/writing-standards.md

 ### Chapters

-One or more chapters as walking the user thruough steps to completion.
+One or more chapters for walking the user thruough steps to completion.

 ---